dmarcos/aframe-presentation-siggraph-2017/content.md

 <!-- NOTES -->
 - Is an entity-component framework
-- Popular in game development, used by Unity
+- Popular pattern in game development, used by Unity
 - All objects in scene are **entities** that inherently empty objects.
 Plug in **components** to attach appearance / behavior / functionality
 - 2D web where every element was fixed